 This is the big difference between a TFSA and an RRSP, whose withdrawals are added to your annual income and are, therefore, subject to income tax.

 The total amount withdrawn from a TFSA in a calendar year will be added to the contribution limit for the following year.

-For example, if in 2018 you withdrew $3,000 from your TFSA to fund renovations, you'd be able to add it to your maximum contribution limit the following year, along with any unused room from previous years.
+For example, if you withdrew from your TFSA to fund renovations, you'd be able to add it to your maximum contribution limit the following year, along with any unused room from previous years.